Quick Start

 }

-GET /blob/{key}
+GET /blob/{blobKey}

 Get a presigned S3 URL for a binary blob.
-Expires in 5 minutes.
+Expires in 5 minutes. blobKey here is the blob identifier within a config document, not a config key.

-GET/PUT /user/data?user_id=xxx
+GET/PUT/DELETE /user/data?user_id=xxx

 Management API

-All management endpoints require Authorization: Bearer {provisioning_key}.
+All management endpoints require Authorization: Bearer {provisioning_credential} (a kk_prod_... token).

 POST /admin/config/upload

-Body: { "version": "2.*", "config": { ... } }
+"config": { ... }

-Response: { "message": "...", "totalPatterns": 3, "allPatterns": [...] }
+Response: { "message": "...", "key": "default", "totalPatterns": 3, "allPatterns": [...] }

-GET /admin/config
+GET /admin/config?key=default

-DELETE /admin/config?version=2.*
+DELETE /admin/config?key=default&version=2.*

 POST /admin/keys/create

-Body: { "teamId": "...", "bundleId": "...", "keyName": "..." }
+Body: { "teamId": "...", "bundleId": "...", "name": "CI Credential" }

-Response: { "key": "sk_prod_...", "message": "Save this key..." }
+Response: { "auth": "kk_prod_...", "message": "Save this value..." }

 POST /admin/keys/revoke

-Body: { "key": "sk_prod_..." }
+Body: { "auth": "kk_prod_..." }

 POST /admin/kill-switch

-Body: { "versions": ["2.1.3"], "enabled": false, "reason": "..." }
+Body: { "key": "default", "versions": ["2.1.3"], "enabled": false, "reason": "..." }

 POST /admin/emergency-revoke

-Body: { "version": "*", "force_refresh_ttl": 300 }
+Body: { "key": "default", "version": "*", "force_refresh_ttl": 300 }

 POST /admin/blob/upload